-A small number of Tai Laan people (less than 500) inhabit a few villages in the Kham District of Xiangkhoang Province.
+A small number of Tai Laan people inhabit a few villages in the Kham District of Xiangkhoang Province of Laos.
 Formerly, they lived in an isolated part of Laos and had little contact with other people.
-Now, since the construction of Highway No. 6 near the Tai Laan, contact has been possible with outside people, thoughts and goods.
+Since the construction of Highway No. 6 near the Tai Laan, contact has been possible with outside people, thoughts and goods.
 This small tribe only lives in Laos.

 When marriage does go wrong, "divorce is easy, and the laws are in favor of the women.
 A wife can tie her husband's clothes in a bundle, toss them out of the door, and bid him leave, and it is needless to add that he does not wait for a second invitation to do so."

 They are animists with a degree of Buddhist influence.
 Fortunately, there are some Christian believers among them who can share the grace and mercy of Jesus with them.

 Hopefully, with the opening up of the area to the outside world, the gospel will also be one of the commodities imported to the Tai Laan.
 Who will go to them as Christ bearers?